Author’s note: ButterflyMX access control fobs and key cards are encrypted and cannot be copied with an RFID copier.

 How easy is it to copy a key fob?

-Copying most RFID key fobs is as simple as using a key fob copying service that specializes in cloning fobs.
+Copying most RFID key fobs is simple: use a key fob copying service that specializes in cloning fobs.

 With this in mind, they’re as easy to copy as traditional keys.
-However, the main difference between the security of a traditional metal key and a key fob is that you can track and monitor who accesses your property when using a key fob entry system.
+However, the main difference between a traditional metal key and a key fob security is that you can track and monitor who accesses your property when using a key fob entry system.

 Pro tip: Invest in an access control solution, like ButterflyMX, that offers encrypted key fobs that can’t be copied or cloned with RFID copiers.